Optimization of Structural Flood Mitigation Strategies: Results

-\end{linenomath*} In Equation \eqref{eqn:specific-ofmp-objective-mod}, because of these limitations, a penalty term is included in the objective to capture infeasibilities in Constraints \eqref{eqn:specific-ofmp-no-overlap} and \eqref{eqn:specific-ofmp-centroid-restriction}.
-This penalty is defined in Constraint \eqref{eqn:specific-ofmp-penalty-mod}, where the first term denotes the net mitigation structure volume over all asset regions, and the second term denotes the sum of all minimum distances between each wall centroid and the nearest point of the restricted positional set.
-These terms are scaled by the user-defined constants $c_{1}$ and $c_{2}$, respectively.
-The experiments in this paper set these constants to $(\Delta r)^{-2}$ and one, respectively, where $\Delta r$ is the spatial resolution of the discretized PDEs.
+\end{linenomath*} In Equation \eqref{eqn:specific-ofmp-objective-mod}, two penalty terms are included in the objective to capture infeasibilities in Constraints \eqref{eqn:specific-ofmp-no-overlap} through \eqref{eqn:specific-ofmp-wall-definition-veg}.
+The first penalty, $p_{1}$, is defined in Constraint \eqref{eqn:specific-ofmp-penalty-mod} and denotes the sum of all minimum distances between each measure's centroid and the nearest point of the restricted positional set $\mathcal{P}$.
+This term is scaled by the constant $c_{1}$, taken in this study to be equal to one.
+The second penalty, $p_{2}$, is defined in Constraint \eqref{eqn:specific-ofmp-penalty-mod-1}.
+Here, the first term denotes the net modified elevation volume over all asset regions, and the second term denotes the net change in roughness over all asset regions.
+These terms are scaled by the constants $c_{2}$ and $c_{3}$, respectively.
+Herein, both are taken to be $(\Delta r)^{-2}$, where $\Delta r$ is the spatial resolution of the discretization.